MicrosoftDocs/learn/learn-pr/wwl-data-ai/explore-foundation-models-in-model-catalog/includes/3-deep-learning.md

 The model learns that the two words are often found in similar contexts and therefore plots the word vectors for `bike` and `car` close to each other in the vector space.

-Imagine we have a 3D vector space where each dimension corresponds to a semantic feature.
+Imagine we have a three-dimensional vector space where each dimension corresponds to a semantic feature.
 In this case, let's say the dimensions represent factors like *vehicle type*, *mode of transportation*, and *activity*.
 We can then assign hypothetical vectors to the words based on their semantic relationships:

 :::image type="content" source="../media/word-embeddings-vectors.png" alt-text="Diagram showing word embeddings for bike and car in a vector space, compared to drive and shop.":::

-1. `Boat` is closer to `drive` and `shop` in the *activity* dimension, reflecting that you can drive a boat and visit shops near bodies of water.
+1. `Boat` [2, 1, 4] is close to `drive` and `shop`, reflecting that you can drive a boat and visit shops near bodies of water.
-1. `Car` is closer to `drive` and somewhat to `shop` in the *activity* dimension.
-It's also close to `bike` in the *vehicle type* dimension.
+1. `Car` [7, 5, 1] closer to `bike` than `boat` as cars and bikes are both used on land rather than on water.
-1. `Bike` is closer to `drive` in the *activity* dimension and close to `car` in the *vehicle type* dimension. `Drive` is closer to `boat` and `bike` in the *vehicle type* dimension, reflecting different ways to drive.
+1. `Bike` [6, 8, 0] is closer to `drive` in the *activity* dimension and close to `car` in the *vehicle type* dimension.
-1. `Shop` is closer to `boat` and `drive` in the *activity* dimension, as you can drive to a shop and sometimes take a boat to a shop.
+1. `Drive` [8, 4, 3] is close to `boat`, `car` and `bike`, but far from `shop` as it describes a different kind of activity.
+1. `Shop` [1, 3, 5] is closest to `bike` as these words are most commonly used together.

 > [!Note]
 > In the example, a three-dimensional plane is used to describe word embeddings and vector spaces in simple terms.
 Vector spaces are often multidimensional planes with vectors representing a position in that space, similar to coordinates in a two-dimensional plane.